nverba/proto_app/README.md

 # Prototype menu-app

-The backend is simulated with angular $httpBackend which can be removed by taking out the 'MockBackend' dependency from app.js.
+The backend is mocked with angular `$httpBackend` which can be removed by taking out the `MockBackend` dependency from app.js.

 The prototype uses the AngularJS component style and the new, AngularJS 2.0.0 compatable [angular-new-router](http://angular.github.io/router/getting-started).
 Whilst this is still early in development, it makes sense to start to adopt the newer component style, avoiding complete rewrites when angular 1.4.0/2.0.0 become standard.
+The main HAL client id [Hyperagent](https://weluse.github.io/hyperagent/).

 The `mock-backend` syncs data to localStorage for convenience whilst developing.
 If in doubt, clear the data with `localStorage.clear()`.
 There is also an option to `DumpHalData()`, that logs the complete, namespaced HAL JSON object to the console for inspection.